nixswinner/docker-image-rundeck/README.md

 1. Rundeck with a (replaceable) postgresql database as sideload
 1. No SSH.
 Use docker exec
-1. Supply the EXTERNAL_SERVER_URL or it will default to https://0.0.0.0:4443
+1. You must supply the EXTERNAL_SERVER_URL parameter
 1. As always, update passwords for pre-installed accounts
 1. I sometimes get connection reset by peer errors when building the Docker image from the Rundeck download URL.
 Trying again usually works.